coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The Nintendo Switch has a tablet-like system, left and right Joy-Con controllers.
+The Nintendo Switch has a tablet-like system, left and right Joy-Con controllers...

-And, Joy-Con handle to hold the controllers like a normal gamepad, two Joy-Con straps, a Switch Dock, a USB-C wall adapter and an HDMI cable.
+And, Joy-Con handle to hold the controllers like a normal gamepad, two Joy-Con straps, a Switch Dock, a USB-C wall adapter and an HDMI cable...

 ### Nintendo Switch Joy-Cons